ICRA-2020/traj_gen_vis/README.md

 # 3 Usage
 This package provides two modes: 1) simulation without gazebo, 2) without gazebo.
-The first mode can focus on the tracking algorithm without real MAV simulator
+The first mode can focus on the tracking algorithm without real MAV simulator.

 ## 3.1 Simulation without gazebo

 ### (1) one-shot mode
+The trajectory of target for the entire time is available before chasing path computation.

-### (2)
+### (2) receding horizon mode
+The trajectory of target for a short future horizon (H) is available.
+This information is updated perdiodically (at every H seconds).
+The chaser keeps replanning in response to the update on the fly.

 ## 3.2 Simulation with gazebo (still developing)